drone-ah/wordsonsand/blog/_posts/2014-04-17-drupal-entities-php-class-per-bundle.md

 If you would like a bit more polymorphism in your drupal entities, this might cheer you up :-D

-[I was looking for a way to have a class hierarchy that matched the bundle
-\"hierarchy\" of entities in drupal.
-Yes, they are all \"subclasses\" of ONE parent, but it is still useful to be able to have a class per bundle.]{style="font-size:13px;"}
+I was looking for a way to have a class hierarchy that matched the bundle "hierarchy" of entities in drupal.
+Yes, they are all "subclasses" of ONE parent, but it is still useful to be able to have a class per bundle.

 The
 [entity bundle plugin](https://drupal.org/project/entity_bundle_plugin "entity bundle plugin") does